Moffefe/MycoBox/docs/zigbee.md

         └── Smart plug
 ```

+Pairing establishes Zigbee communication with the device.

+---

-## Bound
+## Binding

-A binding tells the climate-control system what the device is used for.
+A MycoBox binding defines what the paired device and endpoint are used for.

 ```text
 Smart plug + Endpoint 1